Bias and Volatility: A Statistical Framework for Evaluating Large Language Model's Stereotypes and the Associated Generation Inconsistency: More Discussions

-Our framework was initially designed to measure this broader notion of \textit{inductive biases}, thus allowing for the assessment of LLM's \textit{knowledge} alongside the \textit{volatility}.
-When $J$ is defined to evaluate the LLM's mastery of knowledge, \textit{volatility} in this work corresponds to \textit{knowledge}, while \textit{caprice} corresponds to \textit{confidence} in this knowledge.
-More specifically, when $J$ is designed as a concave\footnote{A logically sound $J$ should ideally exhibit convex behavior when assessing volatility, as its value ought to decrease when probabilities are more evenly distributed.
+Our framework was initially designed to measure this broader notion of \textit{parametric biases}, thus allowing for the assessment of LLM's \textit{knowledge} alongside the \textit{stereotype}.
+When $J$ is defined to evaluate the LLM's mastery of knowledge, \textit{stereotype} in this work corresponds to \textit{knowledge}, while \textit{volatility} corresponds to \textit{confidence} in this knowledge.
+More specifically, when $J$ is designed as a concave\footnote{A logically sound $J$ should ideally exhibit convex behavior when assessing stereotype, as its value ought to decrease when probabilities are more evenly distributed.
 Conversely, when evaluating knowledge, $J$ should display concave behavior, indicating that unbalanced correct predictions result in lower risk measurement values.} function of model prediction $\mathbf{p}$, according to Jensen's inequality, $\mathbb{E}(J(\mathbf{p})) < J(\mathbb{E}(\mathbf{p}))$, indicating that the overall metric $\mathbb{E}(J(\mathbf{p}))$ is less than the performance metric of deterministic knowledge $J(\mathbb{E}(\mathbf{p}))$ under criterion $J$.
 The difference in these two terms here stems from the \textit{confidence} in knowledge.
 We leave the refinement of this knowledge measurement framework as future work.